 4. Garden statues – This wonderful chippy cherub was found in a garden center that carries vintage items as well as new.
 It’s chipping is the real thing and it’s quite heavy, but I wish I could find more old pieces like this.
 Cherubs and angels read French Country to me, but vintage garden pieces are hard to find.

 The piece below is a lightweight resin piece and the distressing is not as genuine as the piece above, but it was much less costly and the addition of the crown gives it that authentic look.
 The chest it sits upon is also a reproduction, while the mirror behind it was found at an antique market.

 5. Sconces – As much as I love mirrors, that’s how much I also favor sconces, with many of my mirrors flanked by a pair.
 The ones below are brand new but I love the aged vibe they bring to the space.

 By contrast, the sconces in my entryway below, were brought back from Sorrento, which is my favorite way to find antique pieces (although hubby was not so thrilled to be carrying them all throughout Italy!)
 These were wired to work with bulbs, but had European wiring that did not match our own, so I chose to slip in candles and leave it at that.

-(They sit next to a reproduction mirror, that I will feature in Part 2 of this post.)
+(They sit next to a reproduction mirror, that are featured in Part 2 of this post.)

 These 5 categories I’ve highlighted offer some of the best options for adding French style, through antiques, to your home.
 But as you can see, each of these categories also offers wonderful new options to mix in with your older pieces.

-I will be back with Part 2 in a few days, including 5 more decor categories that work well in both vintage and new.
+Click HERE to see Part 2 of this post, including 5 more decor categories that work well in both vintage and new.
 When mixed properly in your various rooms, they can help you stay on budget while decorating your home with that French decor look.